Total credit hours: 14 (12 hours plus a 2 hour practicum)

 Faculty coordinator: Alejandra Favela

-Designed for educators holding an Oregon teaching license, this program is a 14-semester-hour course of study exploring the principles, theories, research, and practice relevant to the needs of students acquiring English as a second language.
+Designed for educators who hold an Oregon teaching license, this program is a 14-semester-hour course of study exploring the principles, theories, research, and practice relevant to the needs of students acquiring English as a second language.
+(If you do not yet hold a teaching license, see our M.A.T. with ESOL Endorsement program.)
 Candidates join colleagues and Lewis & Clark faculty to engage in small classes for dialogue, study, and field experiences that engage the full range of issues involved in teaching language-minority students.

 This program has changed the way I teach.
 I am now more aware of my students’ individual needs.
 I use a variety of teaching strategies throughout the school day, and I have a greater focus on their home lives.
 Program alumna K-12 teacher